spine-tools/SpineOpt.jl/docs/src/concept_reference/representative_periods_mapping.md

-Specifies the name of a [temporal\_block](@ref) to use as representative period for a given time range.
+Specifies the names of [temporal\_block](@ref)s to use as representative period for certain time ranges.
-This indicates the model to define operational variables only for the representative periods, and map variables from normal periods to representative ones.
+This indicates the model to define operational variables only for those representative periods, and map variables from normal periods to representative ones.
 The idea behind this is to reduce the size of the problem by using a reduced set of variables, when one knows that some reduced set of time periods can be representative for a larger one.